-Name and brief details of project SIA Notification No. Results communicated in public domain (Yes / No) Relevant Web link Nil
+Name and brief details of project SIA Notification No. Whether conducted by independent external agency (Yes / No) Results communicated in public domain (Yes / No) Relevant Web link Nil

 2. Provide information on project(s) for which ongoing Rehabilitation and Resettlement (R&R) is being undertaken by your entity, in the following format